MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

-In this part, we implemented our online Toy store using **modern gRPC framework** and **built-in thread pool support**.
-Our design should be able multiple client processes making **concurrent requests to the server.**
+In this part, we implemented our online Toy store using modern gRPC framework and built-in thread pool support.
+Our design should be able multiple client processes making concurrent requests to the server.